Jahan08/-High-Throughput-Virtual-Screening-for-Hit-Finding-and-Evaluation/README.md

 ### Note Ligand should be prepared at the same pH as the proteins were prepared.

+#### Ligand based screening:

+Fundamental assumption: Chemical structure dictates chemical activity

+Similar chemical structures have similar chemical activity.
+Therefore every ligand-based method will:
+1. model building: a) begin with active compounds
+                   b) describe what chemistry those compounds have in common
+2. Database screening: a) Find new compinds that match this description
+                       b) Compounds that match the description will also be active

 # Module 4.2 Receptor Grid generation

 * Step 1 Identifying interacting waters : kept the water molecules which interact with ligands and also facilitate the interaction between ligand and protein residue/s